Sirojiddin2021/projectmanagement-platform-ssh/README.md

 #### Description:
 This is Project Management website (flask application) Website works with single user task management, there is no link between users.
 In the future I would like to multiuser user messages, create teams, assign tasks, exchange files.
-Furthermore, in addition to above I will add due date notifications, progress bar, users performances and telegram bot notifications!
+Furthermore, in addition to above I will add due date notifications, progress bar, users performances and telegram bot notifications! project.db has future tables that will be used in the future to add more functions.

 **app.py** contains below functions:
 1. User registration: